uviclibraries/raspberrypi/act-1.md

 ## Formatting the SD card and Installing Raspbian
 1. Open this document in your browser and so that you can click on the hyperlinks in the document: http://bit.ly/2MCdL7r
 2. Download a copy of the **Raspberry Pi OS with desktop** from the [Raspberry Pi website](https://www.raspberrypi.com/software/operating-systems/){:target="_blank"}
     -   **Note:** This download will be ~1GB in size.
-If the download looks like it will take more than 5 minutes, ask your instructor for a thumb drive copy.
+If the download looks like it will take more than 5 minutes, ask your instructor if there are any SD cards with an operating system already installed.
 3. Install this [Etcher disk imager](https://www.balena.io/etcher/){:target="_blank"} for Windows, Mac, or Linux on your computer.
 4. Using Etcher, burn the disk image onto the SD card:
     -   If your computer does not have an SD card slot, you can borrow an adapter from the Music and Media desk in the library.